-There are a number of benefits that come with choosing and agency to help with your adoption.
-For instance, agencies are very good and experienced in finding children and matching them to the best families.
-In addition, agencies are quite experienced with the various legal matters that go along with adoption and can really speed up the process.
-In most instances, an adoption agency can help adopting parents with a wide range of services, like finding the biological parent of the child to organizing and filing the adoption paperwork.
-In addition, adoption agencies can help with a number of other items like home inspections, getting the necessary consents and even helping parents understand various state laws that deal with adoptions.
+There are a number of benefits that come with choosing an agency to help with your adoption.
+For instance, agencies typically are skilled at matching children to families in addition to being familiar with the various legal matters that go along with adoption.
+In most instances, an adoption agency can help prospective parents with a wide range of services, such as finding the biological parent of the child to organizing and filing the adoption paperwork.
+In addition, adoption agencies can help with home inspections, getting the necessary consents, and even helping parents understand various state laws that deal with adoptions.

 Private and Public Adoption Agencies

-Almost all adoption agencies can be broken down into two groups -- private and public agencies.
-One of the main benefits of a private adoption agency is that it will help you with and provide the extensive counseling that normally goes along with adoptions.
-In general, counseling through private agencies is available to adoptive parents, children (if old enough) and even the biological parents of the child.
-Adoption can be a very emotional event in a person's life and counseling can really help the process run smoothly.
-In addition, counseling has the benefit of protecting the adoptive parent later on in the process.
-Generally speaking, biological parents that do not receive counseling have a higher probability of not signing the paperwork when it comes time for the adoption to take place.
+One of the main benefits of a private adoption agency is that it will provide the extensive counseling that normally goes along with adoptions: for adoptive parents, children (if old enough), and even the biological parents of the child.
+In addition to helping smooth the transition to a new family, counseling has the benefit of protecting the adoptive parent later on in the process.
+Generally, biological parents who do not receive counseling have a higher probability of not signing the paperwork when it comes time for the adoption to take place.

-However, along with the advantages that come with private agencies, there are also disadvantages.
-Private agencies are often very selective when it comes to the parents that they work with as there are many parents that are looking to adopt and the private agencies have the pick of the litter.
-In addition, private agencies often only find infants, or pregnant women that do not want their babies.
-This means that there are generally few non-infant children that are adopted through private agencies.
-Private agencies use many screening factors to pick and choose which parents they like to work with.
-Typically speaking, these factors include:
+However, there are also disadvantages to private agencies.
+Private agencies are often very selective when it comes to the parents that they work with, since there are many parents looking to adopt, so the private agencies can be choosy.
+In addition, private agencies usually only find infants or pregnant women that do not want their babies.
+This means that there are generally few non-infant children adopted through private agencies.
+They use many screening factors to pick and choose which parents they like to work with.
+Typically, these factors include:

 - Marital status